Need serology?

 Schlauder, G.G., Leverenz, G.J., Amann, C.W., Lesniewski, R.R. and Peterson, D.A.
 (1991) Detection of the hepatitis C virus genome in acute and chronic experimental infection in chimpanzees.
 J Clin Microbiol 29: 2175-2179.

-Specimen requirement: 1 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 1 ml plasma or serum, shipped overnight at room temperature; or 1 ml frozen plasma or serum, shipped frozen.
+Specimen requirement: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml plasma or serum, or 0.2 ml fresh or frozen liver tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.